lwilletts/fwm/README.md

 Focuses the closest window in a given direction.
 If no window is currently focused, uses mouse x y coordinates to find closest window.

-###### eventually

-An window id event watcher wrapper around wew to provide added functionality.
-Mainly cleaning up fullscreen window ids at the moment.
-Recommend to add `eventually &` to your xinitrc to load on X11 start.

 ###### focus

 Focus a window id, or cycle through the ordered stack of windows on screen.
-Accepts piped window id to focus.

 ###### full